awais-afoxtech/vuetify-laravel-boilerplate/README.md

 ---

-- I entirely build this boilerpate for Myself and have no plane make it Opensource but suddenly I just decided to make it Opensource.
+- I entirely build this boilerplate for Myself and have no plane make it Opensource but suddenly I just decided to make it Opensource.

-- I am totlay open for any segestions for code improvement or any updates.
+- I am totally open for any suggestions for code improvement or any updates.

 - Feel free to share your ideas.
 Thanks